Glenn Amey

 Woodwork & Facilities Coordinator

-Reid joined RWS in the 2020-2021 school year as the 8th grade woodworking teacher.
+Reid joined RWS in the 2020-2021 school year as the 8th grade woodworking teacher, adding Facilities Coordinator to his role in 2023.
 He built custom furniture from 1996 to 2017.
 Before that he was a video store clerk, a stunt driver, and a missionary.

 Magnolia Class Lead